Nick Adams (commentator): Public image

+Social media advocacy and controversies

 Adams is known for his use of social media and has been described as a "Twitter troll".
 On Twitter, he has described himself as a "wildly successful alpha male", claimed that Donald Trump has "a better backhand than Roger Federer" and said "raise your children to be like Kid Rock and Kyle Rittenhouse, NOT Taylor Swift and Harry Styles!"